KleberVales/plus-minus-solver-java/README.md

   2. Calculate the proportion of negative numbers in the array.
   3. Calculate the proportion of zero values in the array.
   4. Print each ratio as a decimal value rounded to six decimal places.

+## Input Format:
+1. The first line contains an integer, n, the size of the array.
+2. The second line contains n space-separated integers representing the elements of the array.